 Using our Global Insights Dashboard in Digital Footprint Inventory, customers have an instant view of the number of websites containing cryptominer technology:

 Clicking on a specific asset leads to a detail view where customers can see exactly when the cryptominer technology was observed running on the asset.

 The next step is to inspect the website and identify if the cryptominer was placed directly or was injected via a compromised third-party plugin.
 The RiskIQ team can help you identify exactly where in your website and through which component the cryptominer was injected.

 So now you’ve found, investigated, and remediated any compromised sites.
 Why does this happen, and what do you do next?

-RiskIQ can help security teams by providing a system of record and monitoring on the status of the external attack surface.
-You can view assets in Inventory at an individual level or at an aggregate level to understand exposure and the progress of a security program.
+RiskIQ can help cyber security teams by providing a system of record and monitoring on the status of the external digital attack surface.
+You can view assets in Inventory at an individual level or at an aggregate level to understand exposure and the progress of a cyber security program.

 RiskIQ Digital Footprint has you covered by continuously discovering an inventory of your externally-facing digital assets and managing risks across your digital attack surface.
 If you would like more information about RiskIQ Digital Footprint Enterprise can help you with exposure to cryptominers, call us at 888-415-4447 or email us at email@example.com.